Chapter

 What does John 9:6 mean?

-Jesus has encountered a man who was born blind.
-His first order of business was to explain to the disciples that the man's condition was not, at all, a punishment for sin (John 9:1–3).
+Jesus encountered a man born blind.
+Christ's first priority was to explain that the man's condition was not any sort of punishment for sin (John 9:1–3).

-Blindness is often used in Scripture as an analogy for those who reject God, making them incapable of seeing the truth.
-This is a reason why Scripture predicts that the Messiah will cure blindness (Isaiah 29:18; 35:5; 42:7), and why only Jesus was able to miraculously restoring eyesight (Matthew 11:5; 12:22–23).
-Further, the fact that the man was born in this condition means Jesus is not restoring some lost ability—He is about to give this man a perception he never had before.
-Both are important points in this particular miracle, the sixth of John's seven miraculous "signs" of Jesus' divinity.
+Blindness is often used in Scripture as an analogy.
+Those who reject God are incapable of seeing truth.
+This is why Scripture predicted that the Messiah would cure blindness (Isaiah 29:18; 35:5; 42:7), and why only Jesus was able to miraculously restore eyesight (Matthew 11:5; 12:22–23).
+Further, the fact that the man was born in this condition means Jesus is not restoring some lost ability.
+He is about to grant a perception this man never had before.
+Both are important points in this miracle, the sixth of John's seven miraculous "signs" of Jesus' divinity.

-Jesus' use of muddy clay carries several deeper meanings.
-First, Jesus is shown healing blindness in several New Testament passages.
+Jesus' use of muddy clay carries a few deeper meanings.
+First, Jesus heals blindness in several New Testament passages.
 However, His methods vary considerably.
 Here, Jesus uses clay and applies it to the man's eyes.
 In Mark 8:22–26, He only uses spit.
 In Matthew 9:27–31, He heals by simple touch.
-This variation helps remove any suggestion that Jesus healed the blind through advanced natural medicine, or some kind of magical formula.
+This variation removes any suggestion that Jesus healed the blind through advanced natural medicine or some a magical formula.
 It confounds this chapter's repeated questions about "how" Jesus accomplished the act: the only explanation is divine power.

-Second, the use of muddy clay hints at man's ultimate origin: as a being formed by God out of the dust of the earth (Genesis 2:7).
+Second, the use of muddy clay nods to man's ultimate origin: a being formed by God out of the dust of the earth (Genesis 2:7).

-Third, this interaction happened on the Sabbath (John 9:15).
-Jesus has already made a point of deliberately challenging the Pharisees' legalism regarding the Sabbath (John 5:18), which this miracle does twice over.
-Not only is Jesus "working" through His miracle, He does so by "kneading clay"—an act explicitly forbidden on the Sabbath by the Pharisee's expansive oral traditions!
+Third, this interaction happened on the Sabbath (John 9:14).
+Jesus made a point of deliberately challenging the Pharisees' legalism regarding the Sabbath (John 5:18), which this miracle does twice over.
+Not only is Jesus "working" through His miracle, but He does so by "kneading clay:" an act explicitly forbidden on the Sabbath by the Pharisee's expansive oral traditions.

 One could also say there is a practical side to Jesus' use of clay on this man's eyes.
 His instructions, given in the next verse, are for the man to go and wash the mud off his eyes.
 Unlike spit, or a touch, this meant the man could not sit idly by and wait for the miracle: he had a role to play.
-He also had an incentive, since having mud caked on one's eyes is not likely to be comfortable.
+He also had an incentive, as mud caked in the eyes is not comfortable.

 Expand